r00k/blog/_posts/2016-11-17-my-morning-checklist.md

 - It minimizes the number of choices I have to make at the start of my day.
 I find this lowers the barrier to getting my work started.
 - If I want to build a new daily habit, I can just add it to the checklist!
 Since I've already built the habit to use my checklist, I can chain new behaviors on that habit for free.
 I stole this great idea from [BJ Fogg](http://tinyhabits.com/).
-- It leaves me confident that I've swept, processed, and reviewed anything that needs it.
-It lets me start my day with a clear head and a confidence about what I should do first.
+- It leaves me confident that I've swept, processed, and reviewed all my stuff.
+I start the day with a clear head and a confidence about what to do first.